 Abstract Expressionism Word Count: 1053

-Abstract Expressionism was a group of loosely affiliated artists that came together in the early 1940s, primarily in New York City.
+The Abstract Expressionists were a group of loosely affiliated artists that came together in the early 1940s, primarily in New York City.
 Abstract Expressionist artists, such as Jackson Pollock, Willem de Kooning, Franz Kline, Robert Motherwell, Mark Rothko, Barnett Newman, and Lee Krasner, among others, pursued radically new forms to express a deep sense of meaning.
 Flourishing in the 1940s and the 1950s, Abstract Expressionism gained recognition as the first specifically American movement to achieve an international stature, placing New York in the center of the art world, a stature previously reserved for Paris.
-Since most first-generation Abstract Expressionists lived in New York City, the movement was also known as ‘The New York School’.
-The critics Harold Rosenberg and Clement Greenberg preferred the names “Action Painting,” “American-type Painting,” and “painterly abstraction.”
+Since most first-generation Abstract Expressionists lived in New York City, the movement was also known as The New York School.
+Critics Harold Rosenberg and Clement Greenberg preferred the names Action Painting, American-type Painting, and painterly abstraction.
 The term Abstract Expressionism emerged in Germany in 1919 in reference to German Expressionism.
-Alfred Barr used it for the first time in the U.S. in 1929 to describe paintings of Vasily Kandinsky.
+Alfred Barr used it for the first time in the United States in 1929 to describe paintings of Vasily Kandinsky.
 In 1946, Robert Coates adopted the term to designate contemporary American painting, describing Hans Hofmann as representative “of what some people call the spatter-and-daub school of painting and I [Coates]… have christened abstract expressionism.”
 Despite the fact that most Abstract Expressionists rejected labels, the term remained.
 The phrase served to unite the two dominant aspects of Abstract Expressionist art: a non-figurative commitment that reduced representational objects down to basic geometric forms (abstraction) and the improvisational brushstrokes expressing emotion or conceptual states (expressionism).

 Never a formal affiliation, Abstract Expressionism encompasses a variety of styles and stands for an artistic attitude, rather than a single form of expression.
-What unites the distinct personalities within the movement is their rejection of overt political messages, a desire to express emotional and spiritual truths, and a search for universal or morally significant themes, often implemented on a grand scale.
-Not all works were abstract and emotionally expressive; however, all Abstract Expressionists valued what was termed “authentic individuality” and improvisation.
+What unites the distinct personalities within the movement is their rejection of overt political messages, a desire to express emotional and spiritual truths, and a search for universally or morally significant themes, often implemented on a grand scale.
+Not all works were abstract and emotionally expressive; however, all Abstract Expressionists valued what was termed authentic individuality and improvisation.
 Emblematic of their approach are the incorporation of chance and accidents that occur during the painting process; an adoption of “all-over” compositions in which all parts of the canvas are of equal value; an emphasis on the process or act of painting used as a way of communication; and the focus on the surface of the canvas, where loose strokes, gestural marks, or planes of colour convey expression.
 Commitment to truthfulness, emotion, and profound themes unites diverse artistic approaches ranging from the calligraphic, poured and dripped paintings of Jackson Pollock to the soft-edged and meditative rectangles of Mark Rothko.

-Based on trends within the movement, Abstract Expressionism came to be divided into two groups: Gestural (Action) Painting and Color Field Painting.
+Based on trends within the movement, Abstract Expressionism came to be divided into two groups: Gestural (Action) Painting and Colour Field Painting.
 Gestural Painting includes techniques that use pronounced, often energetic, brushstrokes as a way of expression, such as pouring and dripping thinned paint onto raw canvas laid on the ground (Pollock) or dynamic gestures articulating powerful iconic figures and abstract imagery (De Kooning, Franz Kline, and Lee Krasner).
-Color Field Painting emphasizes the lyrical effects and expressive capacities of colour—often poured or stained directly onto the canvas—to conjecture a vision of the “sublime” or achieve a cerebral and reflective state of mind.
+Colour Field Painting emphasizes the lyrical effects and expressive capacities of colour—often poured or stained directly onto the canvas—to conjecture a vision of the sublime, or achieve a cerebral and reflective state of mind.
 The latter group encompasses methods such as the quiescent, intensely coloured landscape-like fields of Mark Rothko or the vast areas of unmodulated, flat, and stained colour of Barnett Newman, Helen Frankenthaler, Kenneth Noland, and Clyfford Still.